inet-framework/inet-tutorials/configurator/doc/step6.rst

 After the graph is built, the configurator assigns weights to vertices and edges according to the configured metric.
-Vertices that represent network nodes with IP forwarding turned off have infinite weight, all others have 0.
+Vertices that represent network nodes with IP forwarding turned off have infinite weight; all others have 0.
 Finally, the shortest path algorithm is used to determine the routes based on the assigned weights.